MrCocoNuat/mrcoconuat.github.io/posts/nokia/nokia.md

 After hooking up the new battery, the device initially booted, then disappointingly immediately shut off.
 However, connecting the original BP-5L in parallel onto the pogo pins (only safe since it has so little capacity it doesn't appreciably charge or discharge the new cell) fixed this issue!
 So something is up with the third `M` pin.

 I detected a `120kΩ` resistance between the BP-5L's `-` and `M` pins.
 It did not appear to change with temperature, so probably it is meant as a signature to identify a real Nokia cell (like Apple either used to do or still does in their USB cables).
-In any case, ooking up a `100kΩ` resistor between the corresponding diagnostic pads cleared this issue right up.
+In any case, hooking up a `100kΩ` resistor between the corresponding diagnostic pads cleared this issue right up.

+**Update**: It turns out that this 3rd pin is a resistance-lookup [BSI](https://wiki.maemo.org/N900_Software_BME), or battery size indicator, with my `100kΩ` resistor signifying around `1250mAh`.
+Ehh, close enough.

 ![actual wiring view 1](assets/battery-1.jpg)
 ![actual wiring view 2](assets/battery-2.jpg)